 Bullying is behaviour by an individual or group usually repeated over time that intentionally hurts an individual or group physically, emotionally or both.
 Bullying can take many different forms, either physical, psychological or verbal.
 It can also take indirect forms, which include cyber bullying.
 The motivation to bully can come from racial ideas, religion, individual differences, cultural, sexual and sexist concepts, or bullying can relate to a person's special educational needs and disability.

 Bullying can take different forms, but the three main types are:

-- Physical Hitting, kicking, taking or hiding belongings including money - VerbalName-calling, teasing, insulting, writing unkind notes, "banter"IndirectSpreading nasty stories about someone, exclusion from social group - Indirect Spreading nasty stories about someone, exclusion from social groups, being made the subject of malicious rumours, cyber bullying such as sending malicious e-mails or text messages.
+Physical Verbal Indirect Hitting, kicking, taking or hiding belongings including money Name-calling, teasing, insulting, writing unkind notes, "banter" Spreading nasty stories about someone, exclusion from social e-mails or text messages.

+Spreading nasty stories about someone, exclusion from social groups, being made the subject of malicious rumours, cyber bullying such as sending malicious